July 21, 2006

 Shalom, Shalom Beijing

-Filed under: Judaism, Greater Boston, Newton — marcstober @ 5:18 pm
+Filed under: Greater Boston, Judaism, Newton — marcstober @ 5:18 pm

 Now that Shalom Beijing is closing its (kosher) doors I feel really bad that I never went there when we lived in Brookline.
 We were big fans of Chef Chow’s House which was a little closer, a lot more inviting from the outside, but of course not kosher.
 We kept say we should try Shalom Beijing but with a two year old (who might be mildly allergic to peanuts) trying new places is never really appealing.